Skip to content

 ctx->final = 0;

-// Start chain: addition
+// Start the chain: addition

 }